calmm-js/partial.lenses/README.md

 Following the structure or schema of the JSON, we could break this into three separate lenses:
-* a lens for accessing the contents of a data object,
+* a lens for accessing the titles of a model object,
-* a parameterized lens for querying a content object from contents, and
+* a parameterized lens for querying a title object from titles, and
-* a lens for accessing the text of a content object.
+* a lens for accessing the text of a title object.

 Furthermore, we could organize the lenses to reflect the structure of the JSON
 model: